 Precision is key when it comes to plastic or reconstructive surgery around your eyes, which are delicate and have many small structures around them that are vital to your eye health.
-At Center for Advanced Eye Care in Vero Beach, Florida, the team of specialty-trained ophthalmologists offers oculofacial plastic surgery for cosmetic and reconstructive purposes.
+At Center for Advanced Eye Care in Vero Beach and Fort Pierce, Florida, the team of specialty-trained ophthalmologists offers oculofacial plastic surgery for cosmetic and reconstructive purposes.
 To set up a consultation for oculofacial plastic surgery, call the practice or book online today.

 Oculofacial plastic surgery is a subspecialty of ophthalmology.
 It involves the surgical restructuring of the skin, subdermal fat, and tissues that surround your eyes, like your eyelids, forehead, brows, and other areas of the face for cosmetic or reconstructive purposes.

 Getting cosmetic or reconstructive surgery from an ophthalmologist might sound unusual, but it’s beneficial when dealing with the facial structures around the eyes.
 Your oculofacial plastic surgeon at Center for Advanced Eye Care has extensive knowledge about the anatomy of your face and eyes, and they receive years of specialized training in microsurgery.